 Yishun Park Hawker Centre.
 51 Yishun Avenue 11, Singapore 768867. +65 6481 7573.

 4 Hands Cooking at Yishun Park Hawker Centre. #01-03.

 Kalsom Kuih Muih at Yishun Park Hawker Centre. #01-01.

 Tue & Wed, Fri-Sun 1-8pm.

 Uncle Dough at Yishun Park Hawker Centre. #01-11.

 If you’re coming into Singapore via the Johor-Singapore Causeway, Woodlands will be your first stop to refuel before exploring the rest of the city.

 Rasa Istimewa Waterfront Restaurant

 Soak in picturesque views of the Johor Straits as you tuck into barbecued seafood dishes and a host of other Halal zi char (stir-fried) dishes.
 The waterfront restaurant is perched in the middle of Woodlands Jetty, endowing your dining experience with the feeling of dining out at sea—sans the rocky boat and seasickness.
-Try the restaurant’s signature chilli crab (from S$66) and salted egg yolk chicken (from S$20), a favourite among locals in recent years.
+Try the restaurant’s signature chilli crab (from S$66) and salted egg yolk chicken, a favourite among locals in recent years.